Find Your Perfect School

 - Prepare – Take time to read through articles and experiences from other students.
-You’d be surprised at what you’ll find out.
+Interns will be surprised at what they’ll find out.
 Watch program videos and info sessions.
-This gives you more insight into what you’re getting into.
+This gives interns more insight into what you’re getting into.
 Talk to your school advisor or mentor.

 - Take action – Create a plan.
 List down requirements from different institutions (you don’t want things to get mixed up).
 Review, polish and submit your resume along with the other pre-requisites.

 - Ace that interview – After submitting your application, chances are you’ll be called in for an interview.
 Practice and prepare for some common interview questions.
 Stay calm and always end the interview with a positive note.

 Your Resume Matters

 Always remember that employers will not take too much of their time in going over your resume.
 It is important to emphasize your experiences that show why you’re the right candidate for the job.
 Organize your credentials in a way that would let readers understand them in one go.

 Most of the school and career websites, but just in case, here are some red flags to look out for: